lem0nez/homie-home/README.md

-# Raspberry Pi server
+# Homie Home
 Primarily this project written to cover my own needs, but you can find something useful for yourself.
-Also it has the [React frontend](https://github.com/lem0nez/rpi-control) which written mostly by AI.
+Also it has the [React frontend](https://github.com/lem0nez/homie-panel) which written mostly by AI.

 ## Cross-compilation on Debian-based systems